aspose-tex/Aspose.TeX-API-References/english/python-net/aspose.tex.io/namedstream/full_name/_index.md

 ## full_name property

-Gets the stream full name.
+Gets the full name of the stream.
 ### Definition:
 ```python
 @property